inca-viewer/inca/README.md

 Add captions to images & video<br>
 Create Favorites, history, slideshows, storylines<br><br>
 Background music playlists from browser tab<br>
-Flip sound between background music playlist and forground video<br>
+Fade sound between background music playlist and forground video<br>
 Sleep timer gradually lowers master volume when mouse quiet<br><br>

 To see if you already have a video from an outside website,<br>
 Select part of the title text then 'long click' on it<br>
 A tab will immediately open with all matching files from your computer<br>

-thumbnails index at about 1000 videos per hour into the cache once only<br>
+Downloads folder is indexed at about 1000 videos per hour<br>
+into the cache once only.
 Then everything is very fast.<br>

 Written in a simple scripting language - AutoHotkey<br>
 If it's not exactly what you want, change it.
 It re-compiles in under a second<br>